chimericdream/worldofpannotia.com/src/_spells/wall-of-ice.md

     Each 10-foot square of wall has 3 hit points per inch of thickness.
 Creatures can hit the wall automatically.
 A section of wall whose hit points drop to 0 is breached.
 If a creature tries to break through the wall with a single attack, the DC for the Strength check is 15 + caster level.

     Even when the ice has been broken through, a sheet of frigid air remains.
-Any creature stepping through it (including the one who broke through the wall) takes 1d6 points of cold damage +1 point per caster level (no save).
+Any creature stepping through it (including the one who broke through the wall) takes {% die_roll 1 6 0 %} points of cold damage +1 point per caster level (no save).

     Hemisphere: The wall takes the form of a hemisphere whose maximum radius is 3 feet + 1 foot per caster level.
 The hemisphere is as hard to break through as the ice plane form, but it does not deal damage to those who go through a breach.
 ---